Society of Former Special Agents of the Federal Bureau of Investigation: Scholarships

 In 2012, the FBI announced a $1 million reward for information leading to the safe recovery and return of Society member Bob Levinson, who disappeared in Iran in 2007 while working as a private investigator.
 The SFSAFBI, in conjunction with this reward, gave the two youngest Levinson children $5,000 each to help with college costs.
-On the Senate floor on March 7, 2012, Senator Bill Nelson of Florida praised these scholarship awards to the Levinson children, and thanked the Society members for their service as FBI agents and for the Society's kindness to the Levinson children.
+Speaking on the Senate floor on March 7, 2012, Florida Senator Bill Nelson praised these scholarship awards to the Levinson children, and thanked the Society members for their service as FBI agents and for the Society's kindness to the Levinson children.
 Levinson remains a hostage.